josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 When we **connect** a component to the Redux store, we're providing a helpful interface to be able to update our component with the latest application-level state, and also trigger updates to the application-level state from our component.

-The way we actually set things up is a bit complex, but the goals behind this pattern are intuitive -- just remember that the whole idea is for components to be able to communicate with the store, to both read and update application state.
+The way we actually set things up is a bit complex, but the goals behind this pattern are intuitive.
+Just remember that the whole idea is for components to be able to communicate with the store, to both read and update application state.
 Our component receives the most up-to-date values from the store as props, and to update the store we just call functions that are also passed to the component as props.

 ## Putting it all together